kayoyin/Prodigy/README.md

 We chose to implement an artificial neural network for its sheer prediction power after enough training.
 Because of the sequential nature of music, the dependency of the value of the notes at a certain time step to the music that precedes it, a recurrent neural network rather than a feedforward neural network is the necessary choice.

 More specifically, we implemented a Long short-term memory network (LSTM).
-This article gives a through explanation of LSTM networks, but the main idea is that LSTM units in our RNN will be able to recognize and learn long-time patterns, which is what we need for music composition.
+This [article](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) gives a through explanation of LSTM networks, but the main idea is that LSTM units in our RNN will be able to recognize and learn long-time patterns, which is what we need for music composition.

-We decided to use an external C++ library for machine learning, mlpack to build and train our LSTM network.
+We decided to use an external C++ library for machine learning, [mlpack](https://www.mlpack.org) to build and train our LSTM network.

 ### Structure of our model

 We defined two hidden LSTM layers with 512 memory units, and a dropout layer of probability 0,3 which helps avoid overfitting.
 The output layer uses the softmax activation function to output the log of the probability prediction for each notes present in our model.
 The problem can be defined as a single integer classification problem with each note being a possible class, therefore training is minimizing the negative log-likelihood, which maximizes the likelihood that the output of the model produces the data actually observed.
+We also use the ADAM optimization algorithm for speed.

+The problem can be defined as a single integer classification problem with each note being a possible class, therefore training is minimizing the [negative log-likelihood](https://ljvmiranda921.github.io/notebook/2017/08/13/softmax-and-the-negative-log-likelihood/), which maximizes the likelihood that the output of the model produces the data actually observed.
 We also use the ADAM optimization algorithm for speed.

 ### Format of our data